Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 Invoke-WebRequest -Uri 'http://localhost:8080/users?userId=12345' -Method Get
 ```

-Alternatively, you can use the Get-PodeQuery function to retrieve the query data.
+Alternatively, you can use the Get-PodeQueryParameter function to retrieve the query data.
 This function works similarly to the `Query` property on `$WebEvent`.

-Here is the same example using `Get-PodeQuery`:
+Here is the same example using `Get-PodeQueryParameter`:

 ```powershell
 Start-PodeServer {